 Analyzing crash test results, we rate each option on a 1-10 scale to identify the seats that, in our opinion, offer an extra margin of safety, over and beyond the required protection for all safety seats.

-The Cybex Aton 2 (with load-leg) earned our highest crash test rating of 9 of 10.
+The Cybex Aton 2 (with load-leg) earned our highest crash test rating.
 The Aton 2 has impressive crash test results, with the lowest G clip result in this review and the second-lowest HIC result (lower is better).
 Given its performance in other test metrics, we think the Cybex Aton 2 is excellent for parents concerned with crash test sensor data and analysis.
 Its results indicate that it offers an extra margin of protection over the competition.
-The Chicco Keyfit 35 also has impressive combined sensor results earning 8 and second-place honors.
+The Chicco Keyfit 35 also has impressive combined sensor results earning second-place honors.
 Not too shabby for a seat that cost below the average and earned top marks for LATCH installation.
 Also notable for offering additional protection are the Chicco KeyFit 30 with the lowest HIC result and the Peg Perego Primo Viaggio 4-35.

 Did you Know?